Health & Wellness

 To help make the uncomfortable, a little more comfortable

 When dogs have surgeries, your vet may send them home wearing an e-collar, also called an Elizabethan collar.
 If you and your pup are feeling a little stressed, don’t worry.
-Adjusting to wearing the large cone can be difficult for your best friend — that’s why veterinarian and pet health advocate Dr. Aliya McCullough is sharing some tips to make this experience a little easier for them.
+Adjusting to wearing the large cone can be difficult for your best friend — that’s why Fetch's on-staff veterinarian and pet health advocate Dr. Aliya McCullough is sharing some tips to make this experience a little easier for them.

 01: Help your pup get around the house

 The cone is a lot wider than your dog’s head, so learning how to move through usual spaces can be tricky.
 Be sure to guide them and move anything that may trip them up.